Large neutrino asymmetry from forbidden decay of dark matter: Results and Discussion

-Fig. \ref{fig:gw1} shows the GW spectra for the benchmark points given in table \ref{tab1} and \ref{tab2}.
-The same tables also contain the details of the GW related parameters used for calculating the spectra.
+Fig. \ref{fig:gw1} shows the GW spectra for the benchmark points given in tables \ref{tab1}, \ref{tab1a}, \ref{tab2} and \ref{tab2a}.
+Tables \ref{tab1a} and \ref{tab2a} contain the details of the GW related parameters used for calculating the spectra, while tables \ref{tab1}, \ref{tab2} contain the corresponding model parameters.
+In the total GW spectrum shown in Fig.~\ref{fig:gw1}, the sound-wave contribution dominates, with the peak corresponding to the sound-wave generated GW amplitude.
+This is the case for all benchmark points as the order of $\alpha_*$ and $\beta/\mathcal{H}_*$ are similar.
+The details of these GW sources during a FOPT can be found in appendix \ref{appen1}.
 Clearly, the peak frequencies can remain within the sensitivity of planned future experiment like LISA \cite{2017arXiv170200786A}, $\mu$ARES \cite{Sesana:2019vho}, THEIA~\cite{Garcia-Bellido:2021zgu}, GAIA \cite{Garcia-Bellido:2021zgu}, SKA~\cite{Weltman:2018zrl} and NANOGrav.
 The black colored violin-shaped points correspond to the recent NANOGrav data~\cite{NANOGrav:2023gor}.
 Due to the restrictions of having the FOPT below the electroweak scale, the peak frequencies do not come within reach of experiments like DECIGO \cite{Kawamura:2006up}, BBO \cite{Yagi:2011wg} among others.

 We show the summary in Fig. \ref{summary1} and Fig. \ref{summary3}.
 The left panel of Fig. \ref{summary1} shows the parameter space in effective Yukawa coupling $y_1$ versus DM mass plane for benchmark point BP1 shown in table \ref{tab1}.
 Different contours correspond to different values of neutrino asymmetry.
 The region preferred to explain the $^4{\rm He}$ anomaly is shaded in blue colour.
 The other experimental sensitivities and Planck 2018 bounds are also shown as different coloured shades.
 For a fixed value of DM mass, larger $y_1$ leads to larger neutrino asymmetry as more and more dark sector asymmetry gets transferred into neutrinos.
 The right panel of Fig. \ref{summary1} shows $\Delta N_{\rm eff}$ versus DM mass parameter space while different shapes of points indicating the prospect of GW discovery in terms of signal to noise ratio (SNR).
 The SNR is defined as~\cite{Schmitz:2020syl}